(Repost of an essay from 2016)

 These fucks go deep.

 Aside from my grandmother (whose silver hair still stands out in my memory as a thing of beauty), all of the women in my family have colored their hair way beyond a natural age.
-And while I respect a woman's choice to do whatever she wants in terms of appearance if it is empowering to her, it still bothered me on a fundamental level because I knew it was rooted in the belief that a woman's beauty and worth fade with age.
+And while I respect a woman's choice to do whatever the fuck she wants if it feels empowering to her, it still bothered me on a fundamental level because I knew it was rooted in the belief that a woman's beauty and worth fade with age.

 Two years ago I stopped coloring my roots and shaved off enough hair to expose 80% of my natural gray.
 Across the board, I found that men were remarkably supportive of the change.
 In fact, I don't think I've ever received more compliments than the day I traded in my Schwartzkopf chestnut brown ponytail for a salt and pepper fade.